C1. Patterns and Relationships

 Encourage students to compare the two movie rental sites and formulate a pattern rule for each situation by asking questions such as:

 • What is the cost of renting five movies at each site?
-(At the first site, the cost is $25 (5 movies × $5) and at the second site, it is $29, because you have to add the $4 subscription cost)
+(At the first site, the cost is $25 (5 movies × $5) and at the second site, it is $29, because you have to add the $4 subscription cost).

 • What is similar between the two sites? different?
 (What is similar is the $5 rental fee per movie.
-What is different is the presence or absence of a $4 subscription fee)
+What is different is the presence or absence of a $4 subscription fee).

 • How can we quickly determine the amount of money spent based on the number of movies rented at each site?
-(To quickly determine the amount spent at the first site, multiply the number of movies rented by 5, while for the second site, multiply the number of movies rented by 5, then add the $4 subscription fee)
+(To quickly determine the amount spent at the first site, multiply the number of movies rented by 5, while for the second site, multiply the number of movies rented by 5, then add the $4 subscription fee).

 Note: It is important to recognize that a pattern rule may be expressed differently by students depending on their perception of the relationship.

-Approximate time: 70 minutes
+Duration: 70 minutes

 Prepare the five scenarios below by recording the characteristics of each in the appropriate boxes on copies of Appendix 5.2 (New Video Club).

-Scenario Cost of the subscription Rental cost per movie
+Scenario Subscription Cost Rental Cost per Movie

 Present the following situation: